ibm-cloud-docs/containers/cs_loadbalancer.md

-## Configuring access to an app with a load balancer
+## Enabling public or private access to an app by using a LoadBalancer service
 {: #config}

 Before you begin: